abhinavteja123/article-automation-system/README.md

 # Article Automation System

-Full-stack app that scrapes articles from BeyondChats, uses AI to improve them with version tracking, and displays everything in a web interface.
+Full-stack app that scrapes articles from BeyondChats, uses AI to improve them, and displays everything in a web interface.

 ## How it works